 Picking the right vessel is no doubt one of the biggest challenges you’ll face now that you’ve decided to become a kayak owner.
 But, equally important is picking the right paddle for the job.
 After all, your hands will be wrapped around this tool for the better part of the day.
 So, you might as well choose a great one.

-We’ve rounded up some of the best ones we came across to bring you the best kayak paddle of 2020, and a couple of others that we believe are top contenders for the number one spot.
+We’ve rounded up some of the best ones we came across to bring you the best kayak paddle, and a couple of others that we believe are top contenders for the number one spot.

 One of its most endearing qualities is the fact that it uses a mid-size blade face, which is something most avid kayakers look for when choosing a paddle.
 It also has a fiberglass coating, which makes the blade extremely stiff, and a dihedral surface to allow water to flow evenly to its sides.
 So, you don’t have to worry about any flutter with your strokes.